Blitz: The League II

-The game also alludes to real-life scandals involving NFL players, as former Washington Redhawks quarterback Mike Mexico is now serving time in prison.
-This situation is similar to that of Michael Vick, who used the pseudonym "Ron Mexico" when seeking treatment for herpes, as well as Vick's conviction for running an illegal dogfighting ring.
-There are also allegations of the New England Regulars cheating in a championship game, a reference to the New England Patriots' "Spygate" scandal.
-The game also features an incident with the Minnesota Reapers, reminiscent of the Minnesota Vikings boat scandal.
+The game also alludes to real-life scandals involving NFL players and teams, such as Michael Vick's "Ron Mexico" controversy, the New England Patriots' "Spygate" scandal, and the Minnesota Vikings' boat scandal.

-Story
+Plot

 The game starts off during the league expansion.
 Two teams are joining the league.
 The first team is the player-created team, in which the player may choose the city, team name, and team colors.
-The second team is the Los Angeles Riot.
-This team is the main rival team in the campaign mode, and is led by Bruno Battaglia, the former player from the player-created team in Blitz: The League.
-The Riot are the commissioner Clive Hanson's pet project, as he desires to have them win the championship in the future.
+The other team is the Los Angeles Riot.
+This team is the main rival team in the campaign mode, and its captain is linebacker Bruno Battaglia, previously from the player-created team in Blitz: The League.
+The Riot are described as the pet project of corrupt commissioner Clive Hanson, who himself desires to have them win the championship in the future.
 He has fortified this by having the Riot start in Division 2 and stocking up the team with star players.

 The only player left to add to the Riot is the projected #1 draft pick Kid Franchise.
-But Franchise surprises the entire league when he announces that he will be playing for his home team, and only his home team (the player-created team).
+But Franchise surprises the entire league by announcing that he will be playing for his home team, and only his home team (the player-created team).
 This puts Franchise on the commissioner's bad side, and immediately creates a rivalry between the player-created team and the L.A.
 Riot.
 Franchise is the only player in the league to play both on offense and defense.
 During a pre-season interview, Franchise is asked nine questions that will determine his position on both sides of the ball and his player attributes.
 Each answer gives higher attributes early on in the campaign.

 Division 3

 Because there are a lot of teams, the game will take place over 3 seasons (a season per division).
-The commissioner notices that he will need help to put away the player-created team so the Riot have an easy Championship victory, so he tells New York Nightmare LB star, Quentin Sands, to destroy any hope for the player-created team of advancing.
+The commissioner notices that he will need help to put away the player-created team so the Riot have an easy Championship victory, so he tells New York Nightmare star linebacker and main antagonist of the first game, Quentin Sands, to destroy any hope for the player-created team of advancing.
 After Game 2, Quentin Sands joins the player-created team.
 The team must win at least 5 out of 7 division games to reach the Division 3 championship.
 The player-created team plays the Milwaukee Hounds and Conrad Damon at the division championship.
 After the win, a cutscene will be played, in which Quentin Sands is seen spiking Franchise's drink.